mit4web/ajax-to-python-example/README.md

 nodemon app.js
 ```

-If running properly you should see: WayScript Ajax Example Running At http://127.0.0.1:8081
+If running properly, you should see: "WayScript Ajax Example Running At http://127.0.0.1:8081" in your terminal.

 ## Setup Wayscript Program